Oslo in December: A Guide To Winter in Norway’s Capital

 shutterstock_2600951189.jpg

-Majorstuen keeps things simple for families.
+Majorstuen keeps things simple.
 You'll find space, quiet, and easy transport links.
 Trams and shops are close, and snowy parks are just down the street.
 In December, everything slows down here, which makes it easier to move at a child-friendly pace without missing the best of Oslo.

-Stay Nearest to Attractions in Oslo City Centre
+Stay Nearest To Attractions in Oslo City Center

 oslo-in-december-guide-europe-6.jpg

-The Oslo city centre is where you'll find the most action.
+The Oslo city center is where you'll find the most action.
 Museums, shops, and winter events are all walkable.
 Staying here cuts your travel time.
-December crowds are fewer, and the location keeps you warm with less walking.
+The crowds in Oslo in December are fewer, and the location keeps you warm with less walking.
 It's smart, central, and well-suited for short trips.

 Relax in Peace Around Nordstrand